Landlords will need to make sure rental properties have a minimum Energy Performance Certificate (EPC) rating of C by 2030.

 To meet the 2030 target, it’s estimated that each year around 340,000 rental homes will need to make improvements to achieve a minimum EPC rating of C.

-Estate agency Hamptons’ analysis of Ministry of Housing, Communities and Local Government data shows that so far this year, 39 per cent of rental homes with new EPCs have moved into a higher band.
+Estate agency Hamptons’ analysis of Ministry of Housing, Communities and Local Government data shows that between January and August 2024, 39 per cent of rental homes with new EPCs moved into a higher band.

 More than one in 10 (13 per cent) dropped into a lower band, while 48 per cent saw no change.

-Over half (55 per cent) of rental properties with a new EPC this year have a rating of C or higher.
+Over half (55 per cent) of rental properties with a new EPC during this period had a rating of C or higher.

 It’s estimated that up to four per cent of rental properties won’t achieve a minimum EPC rating of C.